alexandrestein/gotinydb/CHANGLOG.md

 ## Added

 - Add support for exclusion filter

+### Changed

+- String indexed values need to contains the filter value to be referenced

 ## [0.0.6] - 2018-08-14